 In honor of Presidents Day on Feb.
 18, why not spend a morning or afternoon touring the gold-domed Colorado Capitol and its environs?
 Here’s an easy itinerary:

 Hours:The building is open from 7:30 a.m. to 5 p.m.
 Monday through Friday; it is not open on weekends and most federal holidays.

 Entrance:Enter on the first floor on the north side of the Capitol (Colfax and Sherman).
 If you cannot do steps, enter on the south side (14th and Sherman).
 Entrance is free, and there are magnetometers in security at both doors.
 Once you are past those, you will be directed to the tour area.

 Public tours: They begin at 10 a.m. and run on the hour; the last tour leaves at 3 p.m.
 Each tour lasts one hour.
-Book larger groups ahead of time online.
 If you have a small group and don’t book ahead, arrive 20 minutes before your hoped-for tour time and you are likely to get onto that tour.
+Book larger groups here.

 Private tours:Self-guided tours are also an option, but cannot visit the dome.

 Start by spending 15 minutes on the first floor, which houses the executive branch (you’ll stop at the governor’s reception area); the guide will also touch on the building’s history and the legislative process.
 The next stop is the second floor, where the House and Senate chambers are located.
 (The legislature is in session until early May.)

 On the third floor are the public galleries, from which you can watch the legislature at work.
 Up to the third floor is accessible by elevator; everything above the third floor requires climbing steps: 38 to Mr. Brown’s Attic Museum (which touches on both the capitol and Colorado history) on the fourth floor, and 61 more steps to the Dome Observation Area, which offers 360-degree views over the city.